 2. Write a general letter of gratitude to any veteran, using the salutation, “Dear Veteran.”
 Mail your letter(s) to Veterans Compass, P.O.
-Box 1, Fort Collins, CO 80522 by Friday, October 26, 2018.
-These letters are distributed to veterans throughout the year, including as many as possible by Veterans Day.
-Remaining letters will be distributed by Memorial Day 2018 via events hosted by The Veterans Plaza of Northern Colorado and several other veterans organizations.
-We distribute these letters in person to veterans.
+Box 1, Fort Collins, CO 80522 by Friday, May 17, 2019.
+These letters are distributed to veterans throughout the year, including as many as possible by Memorial Day.
+Remaining letters will be distributed shortly thereafter during other regional veterans events.
+We distribute these letters in person.

 3. Include the following elements in your letter(s):

 (1) Describe what the veteran did to make a difference; (2) describe how his or her service and sacrifice benefited you, such as how his or her work has created the conditions where we American citizens enjoy a free country.
 Including these specifics is a skill that helps letter writers reflect upon the true value of their fellow citizens’ work.
 It also ensures that veterans receive well thought-out letters that communicate the value, meaning, and purpose of their service and sacrifice.

 If you lead a team, group, congregation, school, class, business, or any other organization:

 1. Encourage your group to write letters of gratitude using the same instructions above.

 2. Optional: Right click on the logo above, then Save As.
 Use the logo for your own notecards or stationery.